These are the most useful ham-related websites I’ve found, so far ....

 DXpeditions located right by the sea at the high water mark.
 The saltwater ground plane is

-in to the support pole, it occurs to me that if they were allowed to hang vertically from the
+to the support pole, it occurs to me that if they were allowed to hang vertically from the cross

 better.
 To be honest, a plain vertical does pretty well and I’m not entirely convinced of the